dpharris/Arduino-Shell/README.md

 ```
 Read from MCP23017, register GPIO(0x12):
 ```
- [0x12,0x40]_I 1,0x40_i   -- first address the chip and register address, then read 1 byte from it.
+ [0x12,0x40]_I 1,0x40_i   -- first address the chip and the register address, then read 1 byte from it.
 ```